US increases sanctions pressure on Iran

 - Iran and Israel: Your questions answered

+The new penalties come just two days after Mr Trump pulled the US out of the Iran nuclear deal and pledged to ramp up pressure on Tehran.

-What has Israel been saying about Iran?
+What has Iran been doing?

-Meanwhile, Israel has accused the Iranian Quds Force of launching 20 rockets at its military positions in Syria on Thursday morning.
+Israel accused the Quds Force of launching 20 rockets at its military positions in Syria on Thursday morning.

 The Israel Defense Forces (IDF) said that four rockets were intercepted and 16 others fell short of their targets in the occupied Golan Heights.